hamishmb/getdevinfo/README.md

 Dependencies:
 -------------

 On Linux it requires lshw, blkid, lvdisplay, and blockdev to be installed.
-On Cygwin, you need the smartmontools and blkid packages.
+On Cygwin, you need the smartmontools and util-linux packages.
 On Linux and Cygwin, you also need the beautifulsoup4 (bs4), and lxml python packages to use this tool.
 On macOS, nothing beyond a standard python3.x install is required, but you still need bs4 and lxml if you want to install using the python wheel/through pip.

 Building
 ========